Skip to main content

 • Groups must complete an application and submit a project budget and timeline.

-• All groups must have at least one community partner as a co-applicant and must include SLU students as part of the initiative.
+• All groups must have at least one community partner as a co-applicant and include SLU students in the initiative.

 • Grants must either be used to start a new community engagement program or significantly improve an existing one.

-• All recipients will present a poster on their project at the 1818 Community Engagement Grant Showcase on May 4, 2023.
+• All recipients will present a poster on their project at the 1818 Community Engagement Grant Showcase on May 2 in the Center for Global Citizenship.

-Click the links below to see the impact that previous years' grants have had.
+Click the link below to see the impact that previous years' grants have had during its first five years.

 The grant program welcomes applications from students, as well as faculty and staff.
 For groups of faculty or staff, it is highly recommended that students be involved in some way with the project.